 Although not all of these have being investigated, the positive impacts of these elements have been confirmed.

 Also is outlined the influence it causes on a team’s capacity to learn and its members’ confidence levels.
 Those latest elements are key to a learning organization.

-In other terms, the highest level of cohesion will generate the purest kind of collaboration.
-When collaborating, members won’t hide information in order to reach a higher position, will transmit knowledge in order to minimize weaknesses of the clan, will be happy for others success… That may sound collaboration’s heaven but it happens in sports’ teams.
+In other words, the highest level of cohesion will generate the purest kind of collaboration.
+When collaborating, members won’t hide information in order to reach a higher position, will transmit knowledge in order to minimize weaknesses of the clan, will be happy for others’ success… That may sound collaboration’s heaven but it happens in sports’ teams.

 How to increase cohesion?